rackerlabs/support-how-to/content/how-to/cloud-servers/plesk-introduction/index.md

 ### Accessing the Plesk interface

-You can use a connection sring or a single-use link to access the interface.
+You can use a connection string or a single-use link to access the interface.

 #### Connection-string method